-A broad class of auditory inputs elicit a short-latency cascade of motor efferent and somatosensory reafferent activity in the brain.
-The implication of this finding is that within approximately 30 ms after sound presentation, activity in many brain regions of awake mice will reflect a mixture of auditory, motor, and somatosensory activity.
-Disentangling the relative weighting of auditory, motor, or somatosensory contributions to multisensory interactions, where activity between sensory systems could intermix at various levels of sensory processing and timescales, has proved challenging.
-For example, a recent study demonstrated that auditory influences on visual cortex response properties could mostly be accounted for by global, low-dimensional activity patterns arising from sound-evoked facial movements [12].
-"Unisensory" experiments must also reckon with the influence of motor corollary and sensory reafferent inputs.
-We reported here the spiking rates of a substantial minority of regular spiking units in layers 5 and 6 of A1 were significantly modulated shortly after spontaneous facial movements, supporting earlier mesoscale recordings that described widespread activity across the dorsal cortex related to facial movements [72].
-We [73] and others [34] have shown that planned movements of the face or forelimb modulate the spiking of layer 5 and 6 neurons hundreds of milliseconds prior to movement and sound onset, highlighting the inextricable link between movement and sound and underscoring the difficulty of studying one in the absence of the other, at least in awake subjects.
-However, our work shows that facial movements are not elicited by all sounds, but rather are only elicited by broadband stimuli.
-Thus, by carefully controlling the stimulus (i.e. using narrowband sounds presented at moderate sound pressure levels), potential confounds caused by sound-evoked facial movements may be mitigated if not avoided altogether.
+The findings reported here and in earlier descriptions of soundevoked facial movements have important implications for the design and interpretation of multisensory integration experiments.
+A wide range of moderate-intensity "purely" auditory stimuli will in fact elicit a complex mixture of auditory, motor, and reafferent somatosensory activity within 30 ms following sound onset.
+Disentangling the relative weighting of sensorimotor interactions arising from peripheral reafferent versus central pathways will be challenging.
+For example, a recent study demonstrated that auditory influences on visual cortex response properties could mostly be accounted for by global, low-dimensional activity patterns arising from sound-evoked facial movements.12 "Unisensory" experiments must also reckon with the influence of motor corollary and peripheral sensory reafferent inputs.
+We reported here that the spiking rates of a substantial minority of RS units in layers 5 and 6 of A1 were significantly modulated shortly after spontaneous facial movements, supporting earlier mesoscale recordings that described widespread activity across the dorsal cortex related to facial movements.78 Clayton et al., 35 Audette et al.,36 and Rummell et al.37 have shown that planned movements of the face or forelimb modulate the spiking of layers 5 and 6 neurons hundreds of milliseconds prior to movement and sound onset, highlighting the inextricable link between movement and sound and underscoring the difficulty of studying one in the absence of the other, at least in awake subjects.
+However, our work shows that facial movements are not elicited by all sounds but rather are only elicited by broadband stimuli.
+Thus, by carefully controlling the stimulus (i.e., using narrowband sounds that are <90 dB SPL), potential confounds caused by sound-evoked facial movements can be mitigated, or even avoided altogether.